Characters of the Half-Life series: G-Man

 The G-Man (voiced by Michael Shapiro) is a mysterious recurring character.
 He is known to display peculiar behavior, and capabilities beyond that of an ordinary human.
 His identity and motives remain almost entirely unexplained.
 He plays the role of an overseer and employer, both observing the player as the games progress and pulling strings to control the outcome of specific events throughout the Half-Life saga.
 The G-Man's constant appearances in the Half-Life games, as well as his revealing monologues with series protagonist Gordon Freeman, imply that he is of great importance and somewhat anchors the efforts of the player.
 His mysterious nature has made him an icon of the Half-Life series.
 During the development of Half-Life, after the designers discovered the usefulness of allied NPCs, the development team began to cast for characters who were "neither allies nor outright enemies, but existed mainly to create a sense of intrigue", which eventually led to the creation of the G-Man.

+According to Half-Life writer Marc Laidlaw, G-Man was inspired by the character Slowslop in Synergy's computer game Gadget: Invention, Travel, & Adventure (1993), which Laidlaw had adapted into a novel in 1996.